calmm-js/partial.lenses/README.md

 ```

 You can definitely make the above operations both cleaner and more robust.
 With
-partial optics, however, you separate the selection and data structure
+partial optics, however, you separate the selection and data structure invariant
-invariants maintenance from the operations as illustrated in
+maintenance from the operations as illustrated in the [tutorial](#tutorial) and
-the [tutorial](#tutorial) and due to the separation of concents that that tends
+due to the separation of concerns that that tends to give you a lot
-to give you a lot functionality
+functionality
 in [a small amount of code](#a-partial-lens-to-access-title-texts).

 ## Reference